Quix0r/AbandonedRuins/docs/ruin_sets.md

 ## Step 2: Ruin set remote interface

-Adding a ruin set is a simple as providing the ruins to *The Ruins Mod* via the add_ruin_set remote call in on_init and on_load in control.lua.
+Adding a ruin set is a simple as providing the ruins to *Abandoned Ruins - Updated* via the add_ruin_set remote call in on_init and on_load in control.lua.
 For the format of ruins, see [ruin data format](docs/format.md).

 Some extra care needs to be taken with ruin sets, as they are not save/loaded.
 That means they should not be changed during the game.<br>
 For that reason, it is recommended to only add ruin sets in on_init and on_load.
 Furthermore, it is recommended to not conditionally change ruin sets.